jrburke/module/README.md

 This view sees a mutable export reference similar to a getter.

-For this `module` proposal, this is same mechanism would be used, except using a module API with destructuring, instead of syntax:
+For this `module` proposal, this is same mechanism would be used, except using a module API with destructuring:

 ```javascript
 var { paint } = module('brush');